Museum Studies Certificate: Online and In-person

 The museum studies certificate unites history, theory and practical learning in a curriculum that prepares participants for professional or volunteer careers in administration, collections and specialty disciplines within museums, zoos, aquariums, parks and botanical gardens.

-Through lectures, discussions, slide presentations and field trips to Chicago museums, students learn about:
+Through lectures, discussions, guest speakers and field trips to Chicago museums, students learn about:

-- How collections, audience and community inform museum missions
+- How collections and community inform museum missions

 - Building audiences

 - Maximizing learning opportunities

 - Fundraising, finance and management

 - Organizational development